 $agent (Senior Staff) - Staff / Player Management

-Conversations between players and administration made over xhelp or email are considered private between player and the administration as a whole, unless otherwise specified.
+Conversations between players and administration made over xhelp or email are considered private between the player and the administration as a whole, unless otherwise specified, or unless the player takes an OOC action which requires the administrator to release said information to 'set the record straight'.

 In instances of players reporting potential admin issues, the conversation will be kept in the strictest of confidence and will only be discussed with the necessary parties involved.
 All administrators are OOC entities.
 They do not converse with players in an IC manner, obviously, and cannot pass information on to another player except in an OOC manner.
 Passing such information along is breaking rule 1.C., above.